Tibbie Shiels Inn is a seasonal hotel, our opening dates for 2016 are to be confirmed and we will post these details onto our website in due course.

-Our bedrooms are very well equipped with comfortable beds, en-suite bathrooms and tea and coffee making facilities.
-We have a Residents Lounge which offers a great selection of books, piano and TV including all Sky channels.
+Our 5 bedrooms are all named after the surrounding hills and are well equipped with comfortable beds, en-suite bathrooms and tea and coffee making facilities.
+We have a Residents Lounge which offers a great selection of books, a comfortable seating area with free view TV and a stunning view of the loch.

 The Inn takes its name from Isabella (Tibbie) Shiel who moved with her husband Robert Richardson, a mole catcher, in 1823 into what was then known as St. Mary’s cottage on the estate of Lord Napier.
 After the death of her husband in the following year Tibbie was determined to support herself and six bairns by taking in gentlemen lodgers.
 Thirteen beds in all were available for guests in the room which is now the Bar and in the attic, although on occasions such as the 12th of August, “when the shooters come up among the hills” as many as 35 were accommodated, the excess being “made comfortable” on the floor!